PIH/openmrs-distro-pihemr/README.md

 * When prompted, set the port to debug on (standard is 1044)

+* When prompted, specify the config files you'd like to use (e.g. `mirebalais,mirebalais-humci`)

+* When prompted, specify the path to the directory where the config files are.
+Something like `/[path to]/mirebalais-puppet/mirebalais-modules/openmrs/files/config`

 * Select which database you'd like to use

 * If you are connecting to a MySQL 5.6 instance running on your local machine, specifc the URI, and a username and password to connect to the DB